Ricky Montgomery: Personal life

 Montgomery is non-binary and uses he/they pronouns.

 Montgomery proposed to his then-girlfriend, writer, journalist, and critic Jess Joho, in late May 2024.
 In January 2025, the pair announced they were officially engaged as of January 5.
+They were legally married in December 2025.

 Career

 In LA, he released his first studio album Montgomery Ricky on April 1, 2016.
-Montgomery founded indie band The Honeysticks with a childhood friend of his to experiment musically.
+Montgomery founded indie band The Honeysticks with a childhood friend of his to experiment musically, and in 2017, they released their first single: "Out Like a Light".
 The band name was derived from a snack Montgomery ate every Saturday morning when he was a kid, made of sticks of honey.
 In 2018, he took the year off from making music.
 He has started social media marketing companies to earn more money.
 By 2020, he considered quitting making music entirely.
 However, in mid-2020, during the COVID-19 pandemic, his two singles—"Mr. Loverman" and "Line Without a Hook"—went viral on TikTok.
 With his explosion in popularity, he was contacted by "virtually every single major label A&R in a matter of months."
 In December 2020, after a large bidding war, Montgomery signed with Warner Records.

 I think because we had a really traumatizing year, these songs kind of found a moment, because they're all, in their own way, about traumas in my life.